jhades/angular2-redux-store/README.md

     npm install

 This should install jspm, angular2 and immutable.js.
-Note that these are development-only dependencies, needed by the sample app.
-The library itself has no dependencies.

 # TODO